 The course is given in English.

-This is a course designed for participants with some basic knowledge of Yiddish.
-Participants should be able to form simple sentences in the present tense and to read Yiddish in the Hebrew script.
+This is a course designed for participants at an Advanced Beginners or Lower Intermediate level of Yiddish.
+Participants should be able to form sentences in the present and past tense and to read texts in Yiddish in the Hebrew script.

 To apply for this course, you need basic computer skills and knowledge of how to use the digital platform Zoom.
 The school offers Zoom manuals and a training opportunity before the start of the course.